DOSull/Spatial-Data-Science/labs/week-05/clustering-analysis-03-wellington-commuter-data.Rmd

   select(-id)
 ```

 These data are a subset of Statistics New Zealand's 2018 commuter data which they recently made available for the [There and back again](https://www.stats.govt.nz/2018-census/there-and-back-again-data-visualisation-competition) visualization challenge.
 I entered [this web-application](https://dosull.github.io/commute-viewer/commute-viewer-app/) in that contest, and would encourage you to explore it to get a feel for the kind of information contained in these data.
+I like my visualization even though I didn't win the contest.
+Here is [the winning entry](https://commuter.waka.app/).

 Specifically the variables in this dataset are as follows:

 name | meaning
 -- | --
 `pop` | usually resident population
-`popd` | population density per sq. km
+`work` | total number working in the area (whether they live there or not)
-`work_loc_home` | people working at home
+`study` | total number studying in the area (whether they live there or not)
-`work_lot_total` | people working and living in the area (including working at home)
+`w_home` | people working at home
-`work_loc_car` | people travelling to work by car in the local area
+`w_loc_car` | people travelling to work by car within the area (i.e. they live and work in the area)
-`work_loc_pt` | people travelling to work by public transport in the local area
+`w_loc_pt` | people travelling to work by public transport within the area
-`work_loc_active` | people travelling to work by an active mode (walking, biking etc)
+`w_loc_active` | people travelling to work by an active mode (walking, biking etc) within the area

-The other variables are similar, but with `study_` indicating the total refers to study not work (this includes school age children); `_in_` indicating the trip is from some other local are into this one, and `_out_` indicating the trip is from this local area to some other local area.
+The other variables are similar, but with `s_` indicating the total refers to study not work (this includes school age children); `_in_` indicating the trip is from some other area into this one, and `_out_` indicating the trip is from this local area to some other local area.

-So, for example an area like Wellington CBD which has many inbound work trips will have a high value of `work_in_` variables while Kelburn around the university will have a high value for `study_in_` variables.
-An area with not much employment where most people commute elsewhere to work will have a high values of the `work_out_` variables.
+So, for example an area like Wellington CBD which has many inbound work trips will have high values of `w_in_` variables while Kelburn around the university will have a high value for `s_in_` variables.
+An area with not much employment where most people commute elsewhere to work will have a high values of the `w_out_` variables.

 If you are unsure about any of this then ask.